Sharing Data with University Faculty and Researchers

 - Depending on the requirements of a given request, unit record data classified as private should be de-identified prior to sharing.
 If private data can’t be de-identified a non-disclosure agreement may be necessary.

-- Data suppression or masking is required when private data exists and one or more of the summarized cell sizes are less than five (with the exception of item #7 above).
-For a list of public and private data elements see the list of examples provided through Administrative Policy: Public Access to University Information.
+- Data suppression or masking is required when private data exists and one or more of the summarized cell sizes are less than ten (with the exception of item #6 above).
+For a list of public and private data elements see Administrative Policy: Public Access to University Information.

 - When a given case requires data suppression, units should apply one of the following techniques when sharing private aggregate data.